Tigo2000/Volvo-VIDA/README.md

 ## CAN messages
-The Volvo VIDA protocol is a diagnostic protocol similar to UDS.
-However, unlike UDS the VIDA protocol, the first byte is a DLC and the second byte is the ECU address.
-An example can be found below:
+The Volvo VIDA diagnostic protocol is similar to UDS, but with notable differences.
+In VIDA, the first byte represents the DLC (Data Length Code), while the second byte represents the ECU address.

+**Request:**
-**Request**: ID: `0x000FFFFE` Data: `CD 7A A6 12 9D 01 00 00`
+ID: `0x000FFFFE` Data: `CD 7A A6 12 9D 01 00 00`
 - 0x000FFFFE is the CAN diagnostic address
 - CD is C8 + number of significant bytes to follow.
 - 7A is the address of the ME7 ECU (ECM)